 The law requires that the local authority should be notified if anyone is looking after someone else's child for 28 days or more.
 The purpose of the council's involvement is to support the child and private foster family (and wherever possible the biological parent/s) with any issues arising.
 These may be practical issues such as benefits, housing, immigration or emotional issues such as keeping contact with biological family, maintaining cultural identity.

 If we become aware of a child in a private fostering arrangement within Southwark, we will notify the council’s Multi Agency Safeguarding Hub (MASH) by emailing MASH@southwark.gov.uk or calling 020 7525 1921.
-Advice about whether there is a need to notify the council, can be obtained by calling 07539 346808 or sending an email to privatefosteringadvice@southwark.gov.uk.
+Advice about whether there is a need to notify the council can also be obtained by contacting MASH.
 In the case of a non-Southwark child, we will notify the relevant LA.

 REFERRALS